Our Experience Speaks For Itself

 Our client, a partnership, operated a restaurant in Cornwall.
 VAT assessments were originally made totalling over £250,000 plus interest being based on an allegation of dishonest evasion.
 Dishonest evasion carries a penalty of up to 100% of the tax evaded.

-With our VAT specialist assistance the dishonest evasion allegation was withdrawn and the VAT assessments reduced by over 80%.
+With our VAT specialist advice the dishonest evasion allegation was withdrawn and the VAT assessments reduced by over 80%.

 Assessment, penalties and interest totalling about £270,000 reduced to less than £70,000 following VAT ADR